Chapter 12 - What Now? - 01 11 39

 Remarks:

-If you want to trace nine-year-old Ennis’ steps, make a side trip to Alberta’s exotic “Badlands” region.
-Dorothy is a picturesque ghost town with inspiring, decaying western prairie buildings of every description.
+If you want to trace nine-year-old Ennis’s steps, make a side trip to Alberta’s exotic “Badlands” region.
+Dorothy is a tiny picturesque hamlet with inspiring, decaying western prairie buildings of every description.
 Nearby Drumheller (say “drum Heller”) boasts the world’s largest collection of dinosaur fossils at its celebrated Royal Tyrrell Museum (which, quite naturally, is surrounded by the world’s tackiest collection of commercialized dinosaur kitsch).
 See:

 http://www.tyrrellmuseum.com/